hainm/mdview/README.md

 TrajectoryView(traj)
 ```

+We should bring this to jupyter notebook: http://istar.cse.cuhk.edu.hk/iview/

 Why bother creating this?

 - Developing a good GUI is very difficult.
 We should focus on a single package rather making different ones (mdtraj's view, chemview, pymol, ...).
 And it's fun to collaborate.